The best description of this section of my site is something like “Twitter of my own” and Nadia’s words:

 I often scribble half-baked ideas, reactions to things I’ve read, or something useful I’ve heard.
-Sometimes they turn into longer blog posts or projects, but most of them sit in my notes app, unused. … (Please note: you are crawling my brain.
-These are rough notes, which means ideas are experimental and conviction level is highly variable!)
+Sometimes they turn into longer blog posts or projects, but most of them sit in my notes app, unused.

 I still use my Stream for quick storage (capturing quotes, work screenshots, and throwaway ideas), my Twitter for reaction-posting, and Bluesky for…stuff.
 This page is another entry in the genre, but one that I own outright.
+One where I have even less concern for quality, since nobody is subscribed to it.
+There is no RSS feed for it; all readers arrive here intentionally.

 2026